 - 4.12.1.
 When visiting a site, you must also ensure that there will be no possibilities of double counting taking place.
 Some of the situations described earlier in this document show how double counting can creep into the data collection process, so all such potential instances of this should be avoided. - 4.12.2.
-An example of a double counting hazard might be a small leisure centre with its own car park, but also where off-site parking for visiting the centre takes place.
+An example of a double counting hazard might be a small leisure centre with its own car park whilst at the same time being a site that requires interviews at the building's front door to ascertain off-site parking and non-vehicular modes.
 If someone was placed at the leisure centre front door to interview pedestrians, but someone else was placed at the vehicle access to record vehicles entering and exiting the site car park, it is clear that there could be a potential problem of double counting, but only if the survey specification is produced incorrectly.
-If the wording of the survey specification is not clear enough, you may find a situation arises in this example where the vehicle occupants are first recorded arriving at the car park and are then interviewed as they arrive at the front door to the site building, therefore doubling the count. - 4.12.3.
+If the wording of the survey specification is not clear enough, you may find a situation arises in this example where the vehicle occupants are first recorded arriving at the car park and are then interviewed as they arrive at the front door to the site building, therefore incorrectly doubling the count. - 4.12.3.
 Another example of double counting would be a site where there are several buildings, with interviews being necessary at the front doors to each of these buildings.
 In such a case, there would be the possibility of "internal trips" (i.e. people walking between the two buildings), and, if not observable, such trips should be identified and excluded by interview, along the lines of "are you walking between buildings?"
 By carefully considering what is included and excluded by each enumerator during the survey, you will be able to avoid double counting in any situation.
-There are many individual circumstances on a site-by-site basis which could potentially cause such issues, and which therefore need to be addressed.
+There are many individual circumstances on a site-by-site basis which could potentially cause such issues, and which therefore need to be considered and mitigated for.